etiennelord/QuantumCropLand/README.md

 ![dataset overview](https://github.com/etiennelord/QuantumCropLand/blob/main/20250605_16x16_12channel_ndvi_psri.png)

-The dataset was created using Google Earth Engine, similarly to the work of Boatswain et al. (2023) Boatswain Jacques, A. A., Diallo, A. B., & Lord, E. (2023).
+The dataset was created using Google Earth Engine, similarly to the work of :
+Boatswain Jacques, A. A., Diallo, A. B., & Lord, E. (2023).
 The Canadian Cropland Dataset: A New Land Cover Dataset for Multitemporal Deep Learning Classification in Agriculture. arXiv [Cs.CV].
 Retrieved from http://arxiv.org/abs/2306.00114

 The dataset was used to test different convolutional neural network (CNN) and quantum CNN (QCNN) architecture.
 Sample scripts for classification are provided.